AtlasL1/AtlasL1/README.md

 ### Discord Server

-I also have a Discord server just for bot developers, whether digital or physical ones.
-No judgement here, we're just amateurs helping each other out, sharing projects and ideas.

 #### Bots Under Construction
 Bots Under Construction is a community for bot developers, whether physical robots or digital ones.
 Beginners, amateurs, and experts are all welcomed.